LibrariesHacked/schema-librarydata/docs/events.md

 #### Multiple or unknown outcomes

 It could be difficult for a library service to assign an outcome to each event.
-It is ikely that an event would apply to multiple different outcomes.
+It's likely that an event would apply to multiple different outcomes.
 In these cases, at the moment just one has to be selected.
-This is likely to lead to cases where very similar events are assigned under different outcomes.
+This is likely to lead to situations where similar events are assigned under different outcomes.

 We should look at options to: